wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Production-Links.md

 ## Avoid Unnecessary Re-renders

-* [why-did-you-update #Project# ](https://github.com/garbles/why-did-you-update): Puts your console on blast when React is making unnecessary updates.

 * [High Performance React: 3 New Tools to Speed Up Your Apps](https://parg.co/b1v): In this post I’ll highlight tools and techniques for making React apps fast.
 Each section also has an interactive, and (hopefully) fun demo!

 * [React PureComponent Pitfalls](https://parg.co/UXA): Unnecessary re-renders can slow down your app, especially when rendering large collections where updates to the collection occur frequently.